New claims for tax credits – legislation vs practice

 - What does this mean in practice?

-HMRC’s position is that from 1 February 2019 the only people who can make a brand new claim for tax credits, now that UC is available across the UK, are those who are under state pension credit age (or for couples where one person is under and one over that age):
+According to HMRC, now that UC is available across the UK, only those who are under state pension credit age (or for couples where one person is under and one over that age) and:

 HMRC also say that claimants renewing their tax credit claims within the respective time limits as part of the annual renewal cycle and claimants who receive either working tax credit (WTC) only and are adding child tax credit to their award (or vice versa) can continue to do this under the current legislation.

 HMRC have withdrawn their paper tax credit claim form.
 Anyone who wishes to make a brand new claim for tax credits must contact HMRC’s tax credits helpline in the first instance.
-During the call, the HMRC adviser assesses whether or not the caller meets the SDP exception criteria, mentioned above, and if they do and they wish to make a brand new tax credit claim, the adviser arranges for the claim to be taken by telephone.
 HMRC say that anyone who believes they meet the frontier worker exception criteria must initially approach UC and attempt to make their claim.
 Once DWP/DfC establish they’ve met their provisions there’s a process in place to pass details to HMRC for HMRC to capture a new claim.
 Once the claim is made, HMRC will process the claim in the usual way and issue an initial decision whether to award, which carries appeal rights (s.14 decision) and the normal claim process continues from then on.

 Our understanding is that where the adviser assesses that the caller doesn’t appear to meet any of the exception criteria, they advise the caller that they can’t claim tax credits and mention that information about UC is available on the GOV.UK website.
 No tax credit claim is taken and no formal decision is issued by HMRC in these circumstances (see below for further commentary on this).